 SDRP Journal of Nanotechnology & Material Science(SDRP-JNMS)

-Photonic Integration and Photonics-Electronics Convergence on Silicon PlatformSubmit Manuscript no this topic Topic Articles: 0
+Photonic Integration and Photonics-Electronics Convergence on Silicon PlatformSubmit Manuscript on this topic

 Silicon-based photonics technology, which has the DNA of Si electronics technology, promises to provide a compact photonic integration platform with high integration density, mass-producibility, and excellent cost performance.
 This technology has been used to develop various photonic devices based on silicon, such as waveguides, filters, and modulators.
 In addition, germanium photodetectors have been built on a silicon photonic platform.
 These photonic devices have already been monolithically integrated on silicon chips.
 Moreover, photonics-electronics convergence based on silicon photonics is now being pursued.
 These emerging compact photonics-electronics convergent modules will have the potential to be used in the construction of energy-efficient cost-effective apparatuses for various applications, such as communications, information processing, and sensing.
 Hence, we have decided that the short/middle term research topics of this journal will cover silicon-(and germanium)-based photonic devices, their integration, and convergence with electronics.